-This bearskin was worn by Captain Frederick Wilberforce Alexander Steele; an Australian who served with the 4th Battalion, Royal Fusiliers, British Army.
+|Summary||This bearskin was worn by Lieutenant (later Captain) Frederick Wilberforce Alexander Steele, an Australian who served with the 4th Battalion, Royal Fusiliers, British Army.
 The bearskin headdress was worn with the traditional scarlet full dress uniform during ceremonial and state occasions. |

 Steele was promoted to captain and given command of a company.
-Writing home after the retreat from Mons, Steele remained positive about his experience of war and his future, 'I am very fit and happy and enjoying myself.
+Writing home after the retreat from Mons, he remained positive about his experience of war and his future, 'I am very fit and happy and enjoying myself.
 I fancy I must have been lucky.
 I just managed my exchange in time for this.
 I have looked forward to active service for so long.
 At present I am in command of a company and two machine guns that have done well.
 I was personally complimented by Sir John French'.
 A short time after his family received his cheerful correspondence, Steele was killed in action on 26 October at Neuve Chapelle.

-Second Lieutenant Norman Leslie Steele of 1 Squadron, Australian Flying Corps died of wounds while a Prisoner of War on 20 April 1917.
-The sole surviving son, Corporal Henry Cyril Augustus was promptly recalled home to Australia to be with his family and assist his father in running the family business, Steele & Company.
+Second Lieutenant Norman Leslie Steele of 1 Squadron, Australian Flying Corps died of wounds in Palestine after being shot down by anti-aircraft over Hareira while returning from a bombing raid against Tel-el-Sheria on 20 April 1917, aged 21.
+Their mother, Johanna, was reported to be "suffering from insomnia which is on the verge of turning her brain" at the loss of her sons.
+The sole surviving son, Corporal Henry Cyril Augustus Steele, aged 26, was also serving in the 4th Brigade, Australian Field Artillery when he was promptly recalled home to Australia to be with his family and assist his father in running the family business, Steele & Company.

 Steele's mother, who survived her husband and four sons, carefully preserved Frederick's uniforms until her death in 1939.